edgarw11/logistic-web-app/README.md

 Parameters:

--id: The id of the delivery to be retrieved.
+_id: The id of the delivery to be retrieved.